What is Squamous Cell Carcinoma?

 In those cases where surgery is not feasible alternative options like photodynamic therapy may be useful.

-Digital, nail bed tumors may recur in the same digit or in another after several months or years.
-Approximately 1/3 of tumors in this site will metastasize after amputation of the digit because they can spread up to the nerves even when there is a complete surgical margin around the tumor.
-Tumors that histologically show well differentiated cells may still metastasize.
+Caught early enough, your dog can make a full recovery from SSCC.
+However, approximately 1/3 of tumors in this site will metastasize even after amputation of the digit because they can spread up to the nerves when there is a complete surgical margin around the tumor.
+Tumors that histologically show well-differentiated cells may still metastasize and unlike oral squamous cell carcinomas, SSCC can aggressively spread to the lymph nodes and beyond.

-Description – When squamous cell carcinoma occurs in the mouth and throat, it is called oral squamous cell carcinoma.
+When squamous cell carcinoma occurs in the mouth and throat, including the dog’s tongue, it is called oral squamous cell carcinoma.
 It is mostly located in the gums or tonsils.
 It also invades the bone in dogs.
 The metastatic rate for non tonsillar tumor in dogs is approximately 20%, but it is dependant on the site.
 The rostral oral cavity (located towards the oral or nasal region) has a low metastatic rate while the caudal tongue and tonsil have a high metastatic potential.

 Sometimes a fine needle aspirate with cytology (FNAC) will provide enough sample tissue for diagnosis.